Adaptive Design of Experiments for Conservative Estimation of Excursion Sets: SUR strategies for conservative estimates

+Note that each evaluation of $J_n(\newEval[q])$ requires calculating the expectation $\E_{n,\newEval[q]}[\cdot]$.
+This could, in principle, be achieved with a Monte Carlo procedure that draws samples from the posterior distribution of $Z$, generate posterior samples for $\Gamma$ and uses such samples to empirically evaluate the expectation.
+This procedure however could potentially be very costly and, since many evaluations of $J_n$ are required in order to find its minimum, we provide in~\cref{sec:SeqProofs},~\cref{prop:VorobCrit} a fast-to-evaluate formula to compute this criterion for any $\rho$.

 In the case of conservative estimates with high level $\alpha$, each term of~\cref{eq:VorobUncertainty} does not contribute equally to the expected distance in measure, as observed in~\cref{prop:boundT1error}.
-It is thus reasonable to consider the \emph{Type II criterion}, based on the Type II uncertainty (\cref{def:eqT2Uncertainty}), defined as follows.
+It is thus reasonable to consider the following criterion.